Hendrix-CS/csci150/homework/modules/codingbat-string-loop.md

 1. **Predict**: First, complete the exercise *without* using the Python interpreter.
-(You are welcome to refer to your notes or textbook, read Python documentation, look at examples from class, *etc.*; just don't actually run any code.)  *Trace the execution of the code, keeping track of the function stack, all variables, and any output produced.*
+(You are welcome to refer to your notes or textbook, read Python documentation, look at examples from class, *etc.*; just don't actually run any code.)
+We *strongly* encourage you to show some work here -- if things go wrong, it is easier for us to provide useful feedback!

 2. **Check**: Run the code.
 Does the actual output agree with what you wrote down in step 1?